-6.1.2 Tournament Director's Powers and Responsibilities
+6.1.2 Tournament Director's Powers and Responsibilities (see also 4.7 Scope of Uninvited Intervention by the Director in a Game)

 - (a) In disputes concerning conduct, the Tournament Director's ruling is final. - (b) The Tournament Director must give each player a fair hearing, including (where relevant) taking the testimony of witnesses. - (c) The Tournament Director must resolve factual disputes upon the balance of probabilities. - (d) The Tournament Director may take the smooth running of the tournament into consideration. - (e) In dealing with improper conduct, the Tournament Director has a wide discretion.
 The appropriate remedy will vary from case to case.
 The Tournament Director should always act with intelligence and impartiality.